 But isn’t that what the Bible says? you may ask.

-Again, we can’t judge signs by their fruit.
+Again, we can’t judge a miraculous sign by its fruit.

 Here’s what the Bible does say about fruit and discernment:

 Matthew 7:15-16a — “Watch out for false prophets.
 They come to you in sheep’s clothing, but inwardly they are ferocious wolves.
 By their fruit you will recognize them…”

 Luke 6:43-45 — “No good tree bears bad fruit, nor does a bad tree bear good fruit.
 Each tree is recognized by its own fruit.
 People do not pick figs from thornbushes, or grapes from briers.
 A good man brings good things out of the good stored up in his heart, and an evil man brings evil things out of the evil stored up in his heart.
 For the mouth speaks what the heart is full of.”